shim0114/T2V-Diffusion-Search/README.md

 Instead of generating multiple complete videos and selecting the best one as in Best-of-N sampling, DLBS performs **reward-guided beam search over intermediate diffusion latents and denoising trajectories**.
 DLBS-LA further introduces a **lookahead estimator** to make intermediate reward evaluation more reliable during diffusion sampling.

+A key finding of our study is that, under an inference-time compute budget, allocating additional computation to **trajectory search** and **lookahead reward estimation** can be more effective than simply increasing the number of denoising steps.

 <div align="center">

 <img src="./images/MainQualitative.png" width="95%" alt="Figure 1">